 ‘In addition, there has been little investment in research into women’s health.
 A report from McKinsey and company stated that approximately one percent of healthcare research and innovation (2021) was invested in female-specific conditions beyond oncology.
 This neglect of women’s health research has also led to an ignorance of the prevalence of the medical, psychological and economic impact of menopause on women.
 In 2017 a review of the literature found that there were few studies assessing the impact of menopause transition on women’s careers.
 Studies addressing the economic impact of menopause transition have predominantly been published since 2022.’

-According to a 2023 perspective in Nature Ageing, less than one percent of published studies of the biology of ageing considered menopause.
-This gap in research translates to gaps in women’s health care.
+According to a 2023 perspective in Nature Aging, less than one percent of published studies of the biology of ageing considered menopause.
+This gap in research must certainly translate to gaps in women’s health care.

 ‘The science has so much catching up to do.
 Hundreds of years of research studies have been dominated by male animal models and male humans.’